KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/Quadlet.md

 ![podman|385x358, 50%](../img/podman.png)

-Quadlet are a features of [podman](https://podman.io/) that enable user to run container as [systemd](https://systemd.io/) units.
+Quadlet is a features of [podman](https://podman.io/) that enable user to run container as [systemd](https://systemd.io/) units.
 It works by using a declarative syntax like [docker compose](https://docs.docker.com/compose/) but integrates to systemd and use podman as a backend.

 ### Quick Example: